hazratali/awesome-ai-summerschool/README.md

 # Summer Schools in Artificial Intelligence
-> Various summer schools / winter schools in the field of artificial intelligence, machine learning, medical imaging and healthcare
+> Various summer schools / winter schools in the field of <span style="color: #CCCCFF;">artificial intelligence, machine learning, medical imaging and healthcare</span>

 ## Table of Contents